Blog 66 by Mick: Day 4 on the Dirt – A Congo Copper’s Welcome to Kananga

 We stopped at this little stall in what we thought was Kapanga, but was actually Musumba, and bought some bread and a few other little snacks.

 After a few days on the road we needed water, and after a false start trying to get free water from a (what looked) closed mission, we were directed to a small market.
-While Tan went inside to buy water, a bloke walked up and said something that sounded like “blahblah blahblahblah bureau du Direction Générale de Migration”… the dreaded Department of Immigration known locally as the DGM.
+While Tan went inside to buy water, a bloke walked up and said something that sounded like “blahblah blahblahblah bureau du Direction Générale de Migration”… the dreaded As stated in this site, Department of Immigration is known locally here as the DGM.
 Technically, all foreigners in DRC are required to present to the offices of the DGM as they pass through towns (thankfully the DGM only has offices in big towns) and register their presence.
 This is supposed to be for their safety, but the reality is it is just another opportunity for corruption.
 We had heard and read of enough horror stories of DGM officials holding passports hostage that when I heard those three words – Direction Générale de Migration – I pulled the oldest trick in the book: the dumb-tourist-no-speakie-the-language card.
 I love that card.

 “Je ne comprends francais, je suis touriste”